 In a medium bowl, combine flour, salt, baking soda, baking powder, raisins, and caraway seeds.

-Make a well in center, pour in the buttermilk and mix well
+Make a well in the center, pour in the buttermilk, and mix well

 Cover a section of countertop with saran wrap about three feet wide.
 Dust it lightly with flour.
 (This will make your cleanup sooo much easier!)

-Now turn the mixture out onto the saran wrapped counter top.
-Sprinkle it lightly with a bit of extra flour and then then knead the dough several times until you’ve formed a soft dough.
+Now turn the mixture out onto the saran wrapped countertop.
+Sprinkle it lightly with a bit of extra flour and then knead the dough several times until you’ve formed a soft dough.